MizaruWareCC/file_protector/README.md

 ```
 file_protector.exe --my_unloaded_keyword value // will be handled as flags: [--my_unloaded_keyword, value]
 ```
-Keyword with list may end with either `--end` wich is reserved or with starting of other argument that must start with `--` wich you could have already seen at [usage example](#usage)
+Keyword with list may end with other argument that must start with `--` wich you could have already seen at [usage example](#usage)

 ## Lua addons
 Flag `--lua` will make program to use external lua addons.
 Basic addons, like logging are already implemented and can be found [here](https://github.com/MizaruWareCC/file_protector/tree/main/lua_addons)